brabster/tw-site/src/pages/articles/2019-01-17-spring-boot-performance-part-2/index.md

 *...drum roll...*

 No detectable difference from the original results we got in part 1.
-Not really a surprise.
+Not really a surprise, JSON encoding isn't the problem.

 ## Spring Security

 The next thing we can check easily is whether Spring Security is causing the problem somehow.
-Like the cases above, we've got well tried and tested software running with Spring Boot's sensible defaults, so it seems unlikely.
-It does lots of things though, like BASIC authentication and session management, and we're running out of possible causes though so let's give it a try.
+Like the cases above, we've got well tried and tested software running with Spring Boot's sensible defaults, so it yet again seems unlikely.
+Something's causing the poor performance and Spring Security does lots of things though, like authentication and session management.
+We're running out of possible causes though so let's give it a try.

 The quick and easy way to check whether something that Spring Security is autoconfiguring in is causing the problem is to just omit the dependency.
 Let's delete `spring-security-web` and `spring-security-config` from our `pom.xml`.
 We can see there's less happening on startup, but will it handle the load better?
 Let's run the test.

 ![Asciicast with no spring security on the classpath](no-spring-sec.gif)

+We have a winner!
 You can see that the performance is improved.
 No active requests throughout the test - the app is keeping up easily.
 The charts tell the same story.
 Let's compare side by side to get a feel for the difference.

 ### Response time distribution, before:
 ![Histogram of response time distributions, with Spring Security](../2019-01-07-spring-boot-performance-part-1/gatling-slow-response-time-distribution.png)